pixeltable/pixeltable/examples/text-and-image-similarity-search-nextjs-fastapi/README.md

 <a href="https://github.com/pixeltable/pixeltable"><img src="https://img.shields.io/badge/Powered%20by-Pixeltable-blue.svg"/></a>

-[Pixeltable](https://github.com/pixeltable/pixeltable) is a declarative interface for working with text, images, embeddings, and even video, enabling you to store, transform, index, and iterate on data.
+[Pixeltable](https://github.com/pixeltable/pixeltable) is a declarative interface for working with text, images, embeddings, and video, enabling you to store, transform, index, and iterate on data.

 This example shows how to  build a video frame search application built with Next.js, FastAPI, and Pixeltable.